Contact Us for a Free Consultation 703-352-9044

 Virginia Law on Simple Possession of Marijuana

-On July 1, 2020 the law related to simple possession of marijuana dramatically changed in Virginia.
-Before that date it was punishable by possible jail time, fines, and suspension of driver's license for six months.
-It is now a non-criminal civil violation under Virginia Code §18.2-250.1 to possess up to one ounce of marijuana for personal use.
-It is punishable by a civil fine of up to $25.
-Jail time may not be imposed.
+The laws related to simple possession of marijuana dramatically changed in Virginia.
+Before 2020, it was punishable by possible jail time, fines, and suspension of driver's license for six months.
+Under Virginia Code §4.1-1100, it is now legal for those 21 years and older to possess up to one ounce of marijuana for personal use.
+The person may possess it on his person or in any public place.

 NORML Legal Committee Membership Badge